 Once you’re done searing them, you can have them as is, or use them for other delicious recipes as well!
 Your chicken breasts will taste amazing stuffed with spinach and cream cheese, or tossed into a creamy mustard leek sauce.

 Sous Vide Eggs

 With just 13 minutes of cooking, you’ll have fudge-like yolk and fully set egg whites that taste and feel gourmet.
 These eggs are the perfect add-ons for an extra-tasty breakfast meal like our Low-Carb French Tortilla Toast Recipe.
-If you want your egg yolks to be runny rather than set, you can recalibrate your machine to cook at 145 degrees F for around 45 minutes to 1 hour instead of the quick 13 minutes.
+If you want your egg yolks to be runny rather than set, recalibrate your machine to cook at 145 degrees F for around 45 minutes to an hour instead of the quick 13 minutes.

 Recipe for Inspiration: Sous Vide Eggs

 The usual brisket dish is either smoked or grilled.
 While those cooking methods give you that classic brisket taste and feel, it can also make your dish quite dry.
 But not to worry!
 With brisket sous vide recipes such as this one, you’ll get the moist, juicy, and tender brisket of your dreams.